 (1) Payments made by the employer for accrued but unused compensatory time for overtime worked;

-(2) One-time and/or lump-sum payments made by the employer to an employee where such payments are not made for additional services actually rendered or based upon the employee's standard rate of pay;
+(2) One-time and/or lump-sum payments made by the employer to an employee where such payments are not based upon the employee's standard rate of pay or identified in paragraph (C) of this rule;

 (3) Retroactive payments or pay increases made or granted by the employer in whole or in part in consideration of retirement or an agreement to retire; and